 Make a Plan

-After a major disaster, it is unlikely that emergency response services will be able to immediately respond to everyone's needs, so it's important to be prepared.
+After a major disaster, it is unlikely that emergency responders will be able to immediately respond to everyone's needs, so it's important to be prepared.
 The Make a Plan checklist will help you and your family prepare for an emergency.

 Build a Kit